Correcting for finite statistics effects in a quantum steering experiment

 where $\{\alpha_{x y}^{a b}\}_{a,b,x,y}$ are real coefficients and $B_{b|y}$ are Bob's trusted measurements.
-We note that there are no limits on the values $\{\alpha_{x y}^{a b}\}_{a,b,x,y}$ can take for a non-signaling scenario (Supplementary Information section~\ref{derivation_ASR}).
-We are ready to formalise a steering inequality based on the ASR.
-Steering is demonstrated by violating the inequality
+We note that there are no limits on the values $\{\alpha_{x y}^{a b}\}_{a,b,x,y}$ can take for a non-signaling scenario (Supplementary Material A \cite{supp}).
+The steering inequality, based on Eq.~\ref{ASR_good} is

 where $\{\operatorname{p}(a,b|x,y)\}_{a,b,x,y}$ are joint probabilities and $\{\alpha_{x y}^{a b}\}_{a,b,x,y}$ are real coefficients calculated via the SDP defined in Eq. \ref{ASR_good}.